copperwater/xNetHack/doc/xnh-changelog-6.0.md

     other.)
   - A room containing two 3x3 shops, one weapons and one armor, with an aisle around them.
+  - A four-way circle-and-cross room, possibly containing a central tree or fountain.
+  - Four square 3x3 rooms, but all directly connected as part of one larger room instead of separated by corridors.
+  - A prison cell in the corner of a room, possibly containing a prisoner and rat.
+  - A large room containing some type of obstacle terrain in a vertically symmetric shape.
 - If you ride a steed into a polymorph trap, unchanging will not protect the steed (but magic resistance still will).
 - Canceled or beheaded zombies or trolls don't rise from the dead.